ethanhs/abserde/README.md

 # Abserde

-Leveraging [serde](https://serde.rs/) to make fast JSON serializers/deserializers for Python.
+Leveraging [serde](https://serde.rs/) to make fast JSON (or more? see #2 on the roadmap) serializers/deserializers for Python.

-The main idea is you feed in a Python stub and get a fast JSON parser implemented in Rust.
+The main idea is you feed in a Python stub declaring the interface you want from  and get a fast JSON parser implemented in Rust.

-Note this is basically just a proof of concept/toy right now.
+Note this is basically just an experiment right now, but I hope to make it production ready soon(tm).

 # Roadmap

-1. `json` module compatibility

-2. Benchmark and optimize
+1. Benchmark and optimize

+2. Write mypy plugin

+3. Write documentation

-3. Support more than JSON??
+999. Support more than JSON??

 # Usage